Jenkins-maste/Docker1/README.md

 NOW YOUR  WEBSITE IS HOSTED

-SEE THE OUTPUT LOCALHOST : ipaddress:followed by your port no(it shows output of your webpage!)
+SEE THE OUTPUT LOCALHOST : ipaddress:followed by your port no(it shows output of your webpage!)--http://localhost:1000/